brianm/dx/README.md

 posted with a TTL, a renew link will be available which can be used to extend the ttl to a new duration.

+### ZooKeeper Implementation Notes

+Because ZK has no concept of TTL, and ephemeral isn't what we want (dx server holding ephemeral node goign down shouldnt whack the node), we'll use ZK leader election and do TTL counts on the leader.

 ## Make ZooKeeper Storage Reasonably Efficient

 Right now it is maximally inefficient, get smarter about queries and